What is Safe Zone Training?

 - Participants will be able to identify the difference between visible and invisible identities.

-- Participants will be able to define privilege and oppression in the context of gender and sexual identities.
+- Participants will be able to define privilege and oppression in the context of gender, romantic, and sexual identities.

 - Participants will be able to identify the difference between being an “ally with” and being an “ally for” a marginalized community.